- Find out whether a flash sale will help or harm your business, the four reasons they fail, and five best practices for a flash sale strategy

-It’s really this simple and why scarcity (quantity and sales length) is a foundation on which you’ll build your marketing mix.
+It’s why scarcity (quantity and sales length) is a foundation on which you’ll build your marketing mix.
+For example, consider a "24 hour flash sale" or a "summer flash sale" or even a recurring "flash sale Friday".
 The key, according to research, is touching people via email shortly before the sale is to begin.

 This isn’t to say PPC ads aren’t important.

-PPC might better be used in the days leading up to a flash sale to generate opt-ins that ensure you have direct last-minute access to prospects.
-But it’s email that drives the most flash sale traffic.
+PPC might better be used in the days leading up to a the sale to generate opt-ins that ensure you have direct last-minute access to prospects.
+But it’s email that drives the most traffic.
 In fact, email sent within 24-hours of the start of a flash sale resulted in a 35% lift in transaction rates.

 While it may be the most lucrative, email is just one of the levers you have to pull.

-This case study details how Facebook page likes, lookalike audiences, and scrolling product ads that show multiple product images per ad supercharged a recent flash sale that resulted in:
+This case study details how Facebook page likes, lookalike audiences, and scrolling product ads that show multiple product images per ad resulted in: